sarah-antillia/ImageMask-Dataset-OCDC/README.md

  └─training
 </pre>

-The testing and training folder contains image and mask png files for testing and training respectively.<br>
+The testing and training folders contain image and mask png files for testing and training respectively.<br>

 <h3>3.
 Generate master dataset </h3>
 Please run the following commnad for Python script <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenetator.py</a> to generate